i2group/analyze/documentation/developer_essentials_troubleshooting.md

 User login fails and generates a console error
 ----------------------------------------------

-If users cannot log in to your deployment of the Intelligence Analysis Platform, a missing user repository is often the cause.
+If users cannot log in to your deployment of i2 Analyze, a missing user repository is often the cause.
 The platform generates the following error:

 > `WebTrustAssociationFailedException: No UserRegistry found to authenticate with`